Back to Prevention

 Key Evidence

-The advertising industry sets out some limits on food marketing to children through the Food and Beverages Advertising Code and the Children’s Advertising Code.
+The advertising industry sets out some limits on food marketing to children through the Australian Association of National Advertisers Food and Beverages Advertising Code, the Children’s Advertising Codeand the Outdoor Media Association Health and Wellbeing Policy

-The advertising industry codes in Australia do not fulfil the recommendations of international organisations that are aimed at reducing the marketing of unhealthy foods to children.
+The advertising industry codes in Australia do not fulfil the recommendations of international organisations that are aimed at reducing the marketing of unhealthy foods to all children

 Limited statutory regulation